jankaszel/hyperwell-thesis/chapters/implementation.md

 By utilizing a server that bridges WebSocket connections into the Hyperswarm network, `hyperswarm-proxy`[^hyperswarm-proxy], Web clients are able to join swarms in the Hyperswarm network and connect to other peers of a swarm.

-Use Protocol Buffers[^protocol-buffers] in order to develop a custom protocol that resembles HTTP, but facilitates parsing.
+_TODO:_ Use Protocol Buffers[^protocol-buffers] in order to develop a custom protocol that resembles HTTP, but facilitates parsing.
 It supported multiplexing of multiple request-response actions over the same connection within a swarm or, rather, a swarm connection to another peer.
 Furthermore, it supports subscriptions on particular resources, similar to HTTP long-polling.

 _TODO:_ Emphasize the trade-off made here: In order to realize Hyperswarm compatibility, the resulting system didn't implement the Web Annotation protocol---in some way, it did, but not using HTTP---and made using an SDK in client applications mandatory.